Lawyers for impaired driving accident lawsuits in Virginia

 If police come to the scene of your accident, they can test the other driver’s blood alcohol concentration (BAC).
 Any amount over 0.08 percent means there should be a criminal charge of DUI (driving under the influence) against that driver.
 That case will be handled in criminal court, and a drunk driver faces up to 12 months in jail if convicted.
 Although Virginia does require that a convicted drunk driver pay fines up to $2,500, that money will not go to help the victim.

 However, in a drunk driving lawsuit, you can also be awarded punitive damages.
 Punitive damages are meant to not only punish the drunk driver, but also send a message to the community that such reckless behavior will not be tolerated.

-If the intoxicated driver has a BAC of .15 percent or higher, a judge or jury can award punitive damages.
+If the intoxicated driver has a BAC of 0.15 percent or higher, a judge or jury can award punitive damages.
 Punitive damages can also be awarded if the intoxicated driver refused to take a sobriety test after the accident.
 Punitive damages are a big help in Virginia DUI accident lawsuits, because of the high cap on the amount that can be awarded: $350,000.
 Another advantage of punitive damages is they cannot be removed by the defendant if he files for bankruptcy.